Kronson/FtB/README.md

 Installation instructions:

 1. Grab the Feed the Beast launcher from here: http://www.creeperrepo.net/direct/FTB2/cbf28412ef3ab36443e551e59b42b2eb/launcher%5EFTB_Launcher.exe
-2. Grab all files from the Mods section. https://github.com/Kronson/FtB/tree/master/Mods
+2. Grab the extra mods from here. https://github.com/Kronson/FtB/archive/master.zip
 3. In the FtB launcher select the Monster pack on the left
 4. In the drop-down that says "Recommended", select version 1.0.10
 5. Click "Edit Mod Pack"